NSCC Health Professions COVID Vaccine and Booster Policy

 Students who test positive for marijuana are unable to continue in a clinical placement, which will affect their status in the program.
 While the use of marijuana is permitted in Massachusetts, marijuana remains classified as a controlled substance under federal law and its use, possession, distribution and/or cultivation at educational institutions remains prohibited.
 A student who has a prescription for Medical Marijuana and tests positive for marijuana will be referred to the Office of Accessibility Services for consideration as to whether the student’s off-campus use of Medical Marijuana constitutes a reasonable accommodation under state law.
 If it is determined based on an interactive process with the student that his/her continued off-campus use of Medical Marijuana could impair his/her clinical performance, pose an unreasonable safety risk to patients, or violate the terms of a clinical facility’s affiliation agreement with the College, then the student's continued use of Medical Marijuana will not constitute a reasonable accommodation under the law.

 A NSCC student’s program fees will cover the cost of drug testing and retests.
 Students will be responsible to pay for additional drug screening conducted as part of an appeal.
 All students will be required to sign a Drug Screening Release Form.
 By signing this form, students authorize NSCC to conduct the 10 panel urine test for drug screening.
 The student will be provided additional information regarding the procedure through their program’s handbook and during program orientation.
-If assistance is needed with this drug screening process, please contact the Dean of Health Professions and Human Services, Lori A. Vinci for the Nursing programs, Susan Maciewicz.
+If assistance is needed with this drug screening process, please contact the Dean of Health Professions, Lori A. Vinci for the Nursing programs, Susan Maciewicz.

 Required Criminal Background Checks